AnissL93/needy-streamer-overload-vscode-theme/README.md

 ## Install

 - Install theme
+    - Download .vsix file from the release page
     - Go to extensions
     - Click the three dots, and install from VSIX
     - Install nso-theme.0.0.1.vsix